Manifold Dimension Estimation via Local Graph Structure: Evaluation

 Several noteworthy patterns can be observed from Figure~\ref{fig:nbh}.
 As expected for an estimator based on the flatness assumption, the estimates produced by \textbf{Local PCA} tend to increase with neighborhood size.
 This behavior arises because larger neighborhoods capture more of the global geometry, thereby violating the local linear assumption upon which the estimator relies.
 In contrast, the estimates from \textbf{CA-PCA} and our proposed methods, \textbf{QE} and \textbf{TLS}, remain remarkably stable across the whole range of neighborhood sizes considered.
 This robustness sets them apart from many existing methods that are sensitive to the choice of $K$ like \textbf{Local PCA}.

-Since \textbf{CA-PCA}, \textbf{QE}, and \textbf{TLS} all explicitly incorporate curvature into the estimation process, their robustness to neighborhood size suggests that doing so enables more effective modeling of local geometry across a broad range of scales.
-This property is particularly advantageous for our proposed estimators, which, by design, require sufficiently large neighborhoods to operate reliably.
-For instance, as noted in Equation~\ref{eqn-pmax}, when the intrinsic dimension is $d = 10$, a minimum of $15$ data points per neighborhood is necessary to avoid premature truncation by $p_{\max}$.
+Since \textbf{CA-PCA}, \textbf{QE}, and \textbf{TLS} all explicitly incorporate curvature into the estimation process, their robustness to neighborhood size suggests that doing so enables more effective modeling of local geometry across a broader range of scales.
+This property is particularly advantageous for our proposed estimators, which, as discussed in Section~\ref{sec-analysis}, require sufficiently large neighborhoods to operate reliably.
 Consequently, it is both essential and beneficial to evaluate our methods over a wide range of neighborhood sizes.

-Finally, since the intrinsic dimension is typically unknown in practice, a fair comparison across estimators requires aggregating results over regions of stability in the neighborhood size $K$.
-Specifically, we adopt the same approach as in our earlier study: an algorithm searches the hyperparameter space for regions where the standard deviation of the estimates is minimized so that the mean estimates remain approximately constant.
+Finally, since the intrinsic dimension is typically unknown in practice, a fair comparison across estimators requires aggregating results over regions of stable estimates in the neighborhood size $K$.
+Specifically, we adopt a heuristic approach which is supported by Figure~\ref{fig:nbh}: we search the hyperparameter space for regions in which the standard deviation of the estimates is minimized, i.e., the mean estimates remain approximately constant.
 If no such stable region is identified, we report the average over all candidate hyperparameter values.
-For further details, see \citet{bi2025manifold}.
+For further details, see \citep{bi2025manifold}\footnote{We have also benchmarked the relative runtime of our estimators with respect to changes in intrinsic dimension, ambient dimension, and sample size along with \textbf{TwoNN} and \textbf{CA-PCA}, the results (Table G.1 to G.3 can be found in supplementary materials.)}.

-\subsection{results}
+\subsection{Results}

-Our first set of experiments evaluates the estimators on 18 synthetic datasets, as described in Table~\ref{tab:manifolds}.
-These datasets span a wide range of commonly studied manifolds and are identical to those used in our previous survey.
-Prior evaluations have shown that \textbf{Local PCA}, \textbf{CA-PCA}, \textbf{DanCo}, and \textbf{TwoNN} perform well on this benchmark.
-The results of our experiments are summarized in Tables~\ref{tab:res01} to \ref{tab:res04}.
+Our first set of experiments evaluates the estimators on datasets supported on 18 manifolds described in Table~\ref{tab:manifolds}.
+The underlying manifolds for these datasets are commonly studied and identical to those used in our previous survey.
+Prior evaluations have shown that \textbf{Local PCA}, \textbf{CA-PCA}, \textbf{DanCo}, and \textbf{TwoNN} perform well on these benchmarks.
+The results of our experiments are summarized in Tables~\ref{tab:res01} to \ref{tab:res02} and Tables D.1 to D.6.